 Option Use to ALL Specify the Di, H, Ic, P, Ri, and Sy attributes as a group.
 Primarily used to assign directories these specific attributes.
 Di (Delete Inhibit) Prevent the directory from being deleted.
-Dc (Don't Compress) Prevent the directory from being compressed (regardless of what the volume is set to).
+This attribute overrides the trustee Erase right.
+When it is enabled, no one, including the owner and network administrator, can deletet the directory or file.
+A trustee with the Modify right must disable this right to allow the directory or file to be deleted.
 Dm (Don't Migrate) Prevent the directory from being migrated to a secondary backup system (regardless of what the volume is set to).
-H (Hidden) Prevent the directory from being seen with a DOS DIR command.
-Ic (Immediate Compress) Compress the directory as soon as the OS can.
+H (Hidden) Prevent the directory from being seen in the directory listing.
+Ic (Immediate Compress) Compress the files in the specified directory as soon as the OS can.
+This does not apply to the directory's subdirectories and the files in them.
+Use Ic in combination with the /S option to apply immediate compression to the directory's subdirectories and their files recursively.
 N (Normal) Specify no attributes.
-P (Purge) Purge the directory immediately when the directory is deleted.
+P (Purge) Purge the directory or files in a directory immediately when deleted.
 Ri (Rename Inhibit) Prevent the directory from being renamed.
-Sy (System) Prevent the directory from being seen with a DOS DIR command; also to prevent it from being copied or deleted.
+Sy (System) System hides the directory so it does not appear in a file manager or directory listing.
+System is normally used with operating system files, such as Linux or NetWare system files.